stevesong/awesome-connectivity-info/README.md

   * an elaboration of data ITU, United Nations Population Division, Internet & Mobile Association of India (IAMAI), and World Bank
   * latest data from 2016
 * [Internet World Stats](https://www.internetworldstats.com/)
-  * IWS defines an Internet User as anyone currently in capacity to use the Internet.
+  * IWS defines an Internet User as anyone currently in capacity to use the Internet
+  * sources include Nielsen and ITU
 * [ITU ICT Development Index](http://www.itu.int/net4/ITU-D/idi/)
   * composite index based on three pillars, ICT Access, ICT Use, and ICT Skills
   * latest data from 2017